 The World Council of Churches Ecumenical Water Network (WCC-EWN) invites you to use the season of Lent to reflect on water.
 Since 2008, the WCC-EWN through its campaign “Seven Weeks for Water” - has been providing weekly theological reflections and other resources on water for the seven weeks of Lent and for World Water Day on 22 March (which always falls during the Lenten period).

 According to the Christian tradition, Lent is a time to prepare for the celebration of the death and resurrection of Christ.
-During this period many people engage in fasting and practise moderation or self-denial in order to focus on repentance and consecrating oneself to God.
-While water has a strong spiritual significance in the Christian tradition as a gift of God, this scarce resource is threatened and denied to millions around the world.
+During this period many people engage in fasting and practice moderation or self-denial in order to focus on repentance and consecrating oneself to God.
+While water has a strong spiritual significance in the Christian tradition as a gift of God, this scarce resource is threatened and denied to billions around the world.

 The WCC’s Pilgrimage of Justice and Peace will have a regional focus on Asia in 2019.
 Accordingly, the Seven Weeks for Water this year will take us on a pilgrimage of water justice in Asia.